Crown Jewel (2025): Background

-The event was held at RAC Arena in Perth, Western Australia, Australia.
+The seventh Crown Jewel was held at the Perth Arena in Perth, Western Australia, Australia.

-Crown Jewel is a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American promotion WWE since 2018, typically held in late October–early November.
+Crown Jewel is a professional wrestling premium live event (PLE) produced by the American promotion WWE since 2018, typically held in late October–early November.
 From its inception until 2024, it was the main recurring event that took place in Riyadh, Saudi Arabia as part of a 10-year partnership with the country in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program, and it was held as part of the annual Riyadh Season festivities.
 Beginning with the 2024 event, Crown Jewel became centered around the men's and women's Crown Jewel Championship matches, held between the respective men's and women's world champions of WWE's Raw and SmackDown brand divisions to determine who is the better champion.

-In February 2025, following the success of the 2024 Elimination Chamber, which was held in Perth, Western Australia, WWE announced that they would be returning to Australia sometime in 2025 for a takeover weekend that would include a PPV and livestreaming event and tapings of Monday Night Raw and Friday Night SmackDown.
-As a result of the Royal Rumble in January 2026 being held as part of Saudi Arabia's 2025–2026 Riyadh Season, on May 2, 2025, the Australian PPV and livestreaming event was announced as the seventh Crown Jewel, also promoted as Crown Jewel: Perth, scheduled for the RAC Arena on Saturday, October 11, 2025, marking the first Crown Jewel to not be held in Saudi Arabia.
+In February 2025, following the success of the 2024 Elimination Chamber, which was held in Perth, Western Australia, WWE announced that they would be returning to Australia sometime in 2025 for a takeover weekend that would include a PLE and tapings of Monday Night Raw and Friday Night SmackDown.
+As a result of the Royal Rumble in January 2026 being held as part of Saudi Arabia's 2025–2026 Riyadh Season, on May 2, 2025, the Australian PLE was announced as the seventh Crown Jewel, also promoted as Crown Jewel: Perth, scheduled for the Perth Arena on Saturday, October 11, 2025, marking the first Crown Jewel to not be held in Saudi Arabia.
 SmackDown was also confirmed for October 10 and Raw on October 13 at the same venue.
 The official theme song of the event was "One Eyed Bastard" by Green Day.

-In addition to airing on traditional PPV worldwide, the event was also available to livestream on ESPN's direct-to-consumer streaming service in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that have not yet transferred to Netflix due to pre-existing contracts.
-This marked the first Crown Jewel to livestream on Netflix following the WWE Network's merger under the service in January 2025 in those areas, and to livestream on ESPN in the United States, as WWE's contract with Peacock to air main roster PPV and livestreaming events expired at the conclusion of Clash in Paris in August.
+In addition to airing on traditional pay-per-view worldwide, the event was also available to livestream on ESPN's direct-to-consumer streaming service in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that had not transferred to Netflix due to pre-existing contracts.
+This marked the first Crown Jewel to livestream on Netflix following the WWE Network's merger under the service in January 2025 in those areas, and to livestream on ESPN in the United States, as WWE's contract with Peacock to air main roster PLEs expired at the conclusion of Clash in Paris in August.